Adaptive-Web-Community/Adaptive-Web-Components/README.md

 * Built for Design-to-Code principles

 ## How

-Get Started today @adaptive-web/Adaptive Web Components.
+Get Started today with [@adaptive-web/adaptive-web-components](packages/adaptive-web-components/).